All Episodes

 But not as much as they hate Trump.

-No, it doesn't it doesn't rise, it doesn't rise to that level.
+No, it doesn't rise to that level.

-So what happens with now we'll get Congress.
+So what happens with, now we'll get Congress.

-He's like, Well, I don't know if we should impeach him.
+He's like, well, I don't know if we should impeach him.

 The public approval rating for impeachment is lower than it's ever been right now.

-So they're not sure what they should do, but I think the hardcore of that party is gonna win out because that's well, but they got to look they have a huge problem.
+So they're not sure what they should do, but I think the hardcore of that party is going to win out.

-Uh second, you know there's zero possibility in the Senate that they would convict.
+Second, you know there's zero possibility in the Senate that they would convict.

 Zero.